 Dr. Duffy was raised in Redmond, Washington, cultivating passions for photography, classical piano, tennis, hiking, marksmanship, and computer repair.
 He attended Thomas Aquinas College, a small, liberal arts, Catholic college in California, with an emphasis in philosophy, mathematics, and theology.

 He and his wife Sarah, a Gig Harbor native, met while attending the UW for their respective doctorate programs in dental surgery and music.
-They now have three girls and a boy.
+They now have four girls and a boy.
 Sarah is the organist at their parish, and Dr. Duffy is active in the Knights of Columbus and the parish men’s group.